-IBUS 4300: Selected Topics in International Business
+IBUS 4300: Selected Topics in International Business Cr.

-Cr.
 3. (3-3-0).
 Prerequisite(s): Senior standing and approval of instructor.
 May be repeated for credit when topics vary.

-IBUS 4316: International Management (cross-listed with MGMT 4316)

-A survey of international management issues studied from the perspective of the individual and the organization.
+IBUS 4316: International Management (cross-listed with MGMT 4316) Cr.
+3. (3-3-0).
+Prerequisite(s): MGMT 4320 A survey of international management issues studied from the perspective of the individual and the organization.
 Topics include the international environment, conducting business in international settings, and managing effectively in multi-cultural settings.

-IBUS 4325: International Marketing (cross-listed with MKTG 4325)
+IBUS 4325: International Marketing (cross-listed with MKTG 4325) Cr.
+3. (3-3-0).
+Prerequisite(s): MKTG 3303

 The study of the economic, social, cultural, legal, political and regulatory environment required for developing a global marketing strategy and plan.

-IBUS 4331: International Finance (cross-listed with FINC 4325)
+IBUS 4331: International Finance (cross-listed with FINC 4325) Cr.

-Cr.
 3. (3-3-0).
 Prerequisite(s): FINC 3304.
 Application of finance principles in the international environment; including the nature of the balance of payment mechanism, the factors affecting the foreign exchange markets; defensive techniques to protect the business against foreign exchange risk; and investing, financing, and working capital management within a multinational firm.